enifmada/EMSel/README.md

   - `ic_dist` (N, varies) - the estimated initial distribution parameters for each replicate.
 The second dimension depends on which initial distribution is used for calculation.
   - `itercount_hist` (N,) - the number of iterations for convergence for each replicate.
   - `exit_codes` (N,) - exit codes indicating the termination statuts of each replicate.
 See section "Exit Codes".

+Additionally, if the input file is a .vcf, several additional keys are added from the VCF file to facilitate additional data analysis (see the figures/gb_dataset folder), each of shape (N,):
+- `pos` - chromosomal position of each replicate. "variants/POS" from the VCF file.
+- `snp_ids` - "variants/ID" from the VCF file.
+- `ref_allele` and `alt_allele` - "variants/REF" and ["variants/ALT"][:, 0] from the VCf file.
 ```

 ```